 Residents should be fully aware of Emergency and Fire Evacuation Procedures and the locations of building exits.
 If there is a fire, or you must evacuate, follow the path outlined on the inside of your apartment door in an orderly fashion.
 Familiarize yourself with the location of the red pull-box fire alarms located throughout the buildings.

-All residents of D’Agostino and Mercer residence halls are provided with a compost pail for their apartment.
+All residents of D’Agostino and Hayden halls are provided with a compost pail for their apartment.
 All compostable materials collected in this pail should be placed in the green compost bin located in the refuse closets located on each floor.

 Compost these following items: